dannysmith/manual/README.md

 ## Feedback

-I **really value feedback**, even if sometimes it donesn't seem like it.
+I **really value feedback**, even if sometimes it doesn't seem like it.
 Some points to bear in mind:

 * If we're mid-debate, immediate feedback will never elicit an emotional response.
 You can be as rude and abrupt as you like (see above).
 * If your feedback is not heat-of-the-moment, my initial response will be emotional, however you deliver it. **I will be defensive**.
 I'm working on this.